Cash Reserve Ratio is one of the many monetary policy tools that RBI uses to control the money supply in the economy.

 In simple terms, the Cash reserve ratio is a certain percentage of cash that all banks have to keep with the RBI as a deposit.
 This percentage is fixed by the RBI and is changed from time to time by the central bank itself.

-Currently, the CRR is fixed at 3%.
-(As on August 26).
-This means that for every Rs 100 worth of deposits, the bank has to keep Rs 3 with the RBI.
+Currently, the CRR is fixed at 4.50%.
+This means that for every Rs 100 worth of deposits, the bank has to keep Rs 4.5 with the RBI.

-The cash reserve ratio meaning and the main aim is to provide some sort of liquid cash against depositors’ money so that the bank does not run out of cash to meet depositors’ requirements.
-There are more rules and regulations about this.
+The cash reserve ratio means the main aim is to provide some sort of liquid cash against depositors’ money so that the bank does not run out of cash to meet depositors’ requirements.
+There are more rules and regulations to this.

 The important thing to note here is that banks do not receive any interest on the money they park with the RBI under CRR.